opentripmodel/documentation/versioned_docs/version-5.6/faq.md

   speed values we have provided the options in [the API speficication](https://otm5.opentripmodel.org/) and we are also currently working on extending that for the different 'types' that are present (such as vehicles, goods items, transport equipment, etc.)

-* _The API specification is based on the REST architecture?
-Is REST therefore mandatory?
-Are alternatives such as sFTP permitted?_

-  > To prevent many flavours of communicating OTM5 we decided to incorporate the actual protocol of communication within the standard.
-So yes the use of REST is mandatory.
-We understand that moving towards OTM5 is a proces and therefore we like to encourage to focus on the model first, but to incorporate the REST architecture afterwards as well.

-* _Are any endpoints provided by the OTM standard?_

-  > No, the OTM5 standard only consists of the _specification_ of what OTM is and how it should be used.
-Parties needing to communicate need to setup services themselves to actually do this communication.
-Which party provides the endpoint and which party uses those endpoints needs to be decided by the parties themselves as well.

 * _When using Transport Orders is it mandatory to use one, or multiple consignments?_

   > A transport without any consignment doesn't make sense.
 However there is no rule about whether or not a transport order can contain one or multiple consignments.
 Different parties have different needs, so we cannot mandate a process here.

-* _How do you update a transport order with multiple consignments?_

-  > There are two supported options within the OTM5 standard for updates.
-  > 1. You can send the complete transportOrder, including all consignments (both those that are changed and those that are unchanged).
-  > 2. You only send an update request to the specific consignments that need updating.
-  > The advantage of method 1 is that you only need to do one request, but the downside is that the messages can get quite large, even if most consignments did not change.
-The advantage of method 2 is that you only send what is changed, but you do need to do multiple requests to change each consignment.
-Our view is that parties should always support method 1 and optionally can also support method 2.

-* _What is the difference between actions and events?_

-  > Actions model the dynamic interaction between static entities.
-Such as loading and unloading goods from and into vehicles.
-Entities like vehicles seldomly change, whereas load and unload time windows are often updated.
-By separateing these in entities and actions we make this interaction simpler.
-  >
-  > Events on the other hand model updates to existing data (such as the updateEvent, or associationCreatedEvent/associationRemovedEvent) or model changes that are happening in real-time (such as locationUpdateEvents or sensorUpdateEvents).

 * _My company does not use UUIDs for identifying entities, are UUIDs mandatory?_